jelaiw/blog/about.markdown

 At the time CS students were required to choose a concentration, mine was Computer Networking.
 I discovered that I enjoyed (and still do) reading IETF RFCs -- _yes, really enjoy_.
 Naturally, I implemented all the network protocols of the time, including an IRC client (a kind of rite of passage).
 Then the internet blew up, so it seems to have worked out.

-Also, I had a part time job in the Computer Science department as a sysadmin, where I got to build and operate Windows NT servers, make CAT5 cables, and discover exactly what's under the floor tiles (server room had a raised floor).
+I also had a part time job in the Computer Science department as a sysadmin, where I got to build and operate Windows NT servers, make CAT5 cables, and discover exactly what's under the floor tiles (server room had a raised floor).
 I had no doubt that I would be a network admin or sysadmin after graduating.
 Whups!

 ## Work
 Instead, I spent the first decade of my career as a software developer.
 This was around the time of Y2K, the dot com boom, and when Java was James Gosling and Sun, not Oracle.